yiphei/yif-AI/encoder_decoder_transformer/README.md

 </div>
 <br>

 Another way to think about it is this.
 It takes a regular decoder-only architecture with $L$ layers and makes the last $L_{decoder}$ layers do both self-attention and cross-attention on the output of the first $L_{encoder}$ layers.
+When transitioning from encoder to decoder, the input to the first decoder layer is a linear pass on the encoder output.

 For simplicity, the new architecture consists of an equal number of encoder and decoder layers.